• Skip to main content

 Dr Trust is a proud Gija and Walmajarri woman born and raised in the East Kimberley, and is the principal General Practitioner and Clinical Director at the Wunan Health & Wellbeing Centre in Kununurra.

-She initially worked as an Enrolled Nurse and an Aboriginal Health Practitioner before completing her medical training in 2006.
+She initially worked as an enrolled nurse and an Aboriginal health practitioner before completing her medical training in 2006.

 SMHS Board communiques